Mohammadimh76/Book_BrainComputerInterfaces/README.md

 ## Chapter 4
 - ### BMI / BCI modeling and signal processing
+Due to the large differences in biophysical properties between the multi-electrode array and the EEG / ECoG recording, this report deals with them separately.
+The signal processing methods required for spatial resolution, feature extraction, and intent interpretation depend on the choice of recording method, including electroencephalography (EEG), electrocorticography (ECoG), local field potentials (LFP), and possible single neuron recordings (units).<br>
+Brain system relationships (BMI) are significantly different from BCIs, although they have been proposed to solve the same problem: translating a person's goal into robotic commands.
+BCI works with macroscopic brain activity (mainly EEG) that is found to be related to behavior but is scattered and indistinct.
+Using existing knowledge of EEG research and machine learning techniques, BCI is now successful and ready for use in patients (see site reports in Appendices B and C); But their application in the full game is the functions required in the unlimited interaction of a subject with a limited environment.
+BMIs, on the other hand, examine the brain at many different levels of abstraction (microscopically as spikes and mesoscopically as local potentials, or LFPs) and thus offer potentially better performance at a more demanding cost. .
+Functional organization of the brain at these different levels, e.g., neural code, neural assembly and its cytoarchitecture.
+BCIs are likely to be confused with BMI when macroscopic information is incorporated.
+Due to this better integration of BMI with brain signals, deeper knowledge of neurophysiology is required to perform this type of research than its BCI counterpart.
+Larger multidisciplinary teams are needed to advance research in this area.
+All successful groups in the United States have a combination of specialization in basic neuroscience (electrophysiology), computational neuroscience, signal processing, and advanced electronic and computer systems; And all this may not be enough yet!<br>

 #### Topics in this chapter include
 | <b>Chapter 4</b>  |   |   |